Danton666/Snake/README.md

     <li>'./Snake'</li>
 </ol>

-After these steps you can change and improve the code. <br>
+After these steps, you can change and improve the code. <br>
-P.S: this code was written on Linux and tested there. <br>
+P.S this code was written on Linux and tested there. <br>

 Have a good day :) <br>